-In order to estimate the future expected loan losses relevant to the Company's portfolio, the Company utilizes historical market loan loss data obtained from Federal Reserve economic data for bank business loans, which the Company believes is a reasonably comparable and available data set to its type of loans.
-We expect the period from 2018-2021 to be representative for future credit losses during the years of 2022-2024, as the cannabis industry is maturing, consumer adoption is increasing, and demand for production and retail capacity is increasing.
+In order to estimate the future expected loan losses relevant to the Company's portfolio, the Company utilizes historical market loan loss data obtained from a third-party database for commercial real estate loans, which the Company believes is a reasonably comparable and available data set to use as an input for its type of loans.
+The Company believes this dataset to be representative for future credit losses whilst considering that the cannabis industry is maturing, and consumer adoption, demand for production, and retail capacity are increasing akin to commercial real estate over time.
 For periods beyond the reasonable and supportable forecast period, the Company reverts back to historical loss data.
-The measurement of expected credit losses under CECL is applicable to financial assets measured at amortized cost, and off-balance sheet credit exposures such as unfunded loan commitments.

 All of the above assumptions, although made with the most available information at the time of the estimate, are subjective and actual activity may not follow the estimated schedule.
 These assumptions impact the future balances that the loss rate will be applied to and as such impact the Company's CECL Reserve.
-As the Company acquires new loans and the Manager monitors loan and sponsor performance, these estimates will be revised each period.
+As the Company acquires new loans and the Manager monitors loan and borrower performance, these estimates will be revised each period.

-Activity related to the CECL Reserve for outstanding balances and unfunded commitments on the Company's loans held at carrying value and loans receivable at carrying value as of and for the three months ended March 31, 2022 was as follows:
+Activity related to the CECL Reserve for outstanding balances and unfunded commitments on the Company's loans held at carrying value and loans receivable at carrying value as of and for the six months ended June 30, 2022 is presented in the table below.
+The Company had no CECL Reserve as of and for the period March 30, 2021 (inception) to June 30, 2021.

-Outs Outstanding (1) Unfunded (2) Total Balance at December 31, 2021 \$ 134,542 \$ 13,407 \$ 147,949 Provision for current expected credit losses 48,296 3,047 51,343 Balance at March 31, 2022 \$ 182,838 \$ 16,454 \$ 199,292
+Out $standing^{(1)}$ Uni funded (2) Total Balance at December 31, 2021 \$ 134,542 \$ 13,407 \$ 147,949 Provision for current expected credit losses 1,068,882 28,126 1,097,008 Write-off charged - - - Recoveries - - - Balance at June 30, 2022 \$ 1,203,424 \$ 41,533 \$ 1,244,957

-- (1) As of March 31, 2022, the CECL Reserve related to outstanding balances on loans at carrying value is recorded within current expected credit loss reserve in the Company's consolidated balance sheets. - (2) As of March 31, 2022, the CECL Reserve related to unfunded commitments on loans at carrying value is recorded within accounts payable and accrued liabilities in the Company's consolidated balance sheets.
+- (1) As of June 30, 2022, the CECL Reserve related to outstanding balances on loans at carrying value is recorded within current expected credit loss reserve in the Company's consolidated balance sheets. - (2) As of June 30, 2022, the CECL Reserve related to unfunded commitments on loans at carrying value is recorded within accounts payable and other liabilities in the Company's consolidated balance sheets.